ShivatejaswiA/Applelicious-Ventures/README.txt

 1630 - Ended up creating and uploading link.

-2300 - from the comfort of our home, we made changes to upgrade the frontend style and layouts.
+2300 - from the comfort of our home, we made changes in the code, got few errors and troubleshooted and fixed the bugs.

+2325 - Started working on designing the frontend of our web application.

+2358 - Did migration and added the timestamp.

+ 2024-06-14
+ 0000 - started making changes to our frontend so that it will look good and relavent to our product.

+ 0010 - Updated the timestamp

+ 0020 - Pushed all the work to git.

+ 2024-06-15

+ 1750 - resumed our working and started working on DB.

+ 1850 - We got errors related to database ,troubleshooted the errors and fixed the bugs.

+ 2045 - Started working on Authorization

 2024-06-18
 2220 EDT